manuelbarbas/primodium/examples/write-demo/README.md

 This system is quite a bit more involved.

-We start by finding out home asteroid, as seen in the ReadDemo.
+We start by finding out home asteroid, as seen in the read-demo.

 ### Enumerations